RAF slang

 The Royal Air Force (RAF) developed a distinctive slang which has been documented in works such as Piece of Cake and the Dictionary of RAF slang.

 The following is a comprehensive selection of slang terms and common abbreviations used by Royal Air Force from before World War II until the present day; less common abbreviations are not included.
 The slang of the RAF (sometimes referred to as Slanguage), developed partially from its antecedents of the Royal Flying Corps and Royal Naval Air Service, however, some phrases developed with less certainty of their origin.

 Often common colloquial terms are used as well by airmen, in addition, some terms have come into common parlance such as "I pranged the car last night".
 Other slang was used by British and Empire air forces.
 There were a number of codes used within the RAF, not now under the official secrets act, some of which are included.
+Terms such as Jankers and Brylcreem Boys do not apply as the first was a general military term for someone under military discipline, and the latter was how the RAF were referred to by others.

 It is followed by a list of nicknames of aircraft used by, or familiar to, the RAF.